 “Therefore I say to you, her sins, which are many, are forgiven, for she loved much.
 But to whom little is forgiven, the same loves little.” – Luke 7:47

 4. Giving Thanks is a Pre-Requisite to Being Filled With the Spirit

-In the first post in this series, I discussed how Ephesians 5:18-20 shows that giving thanks is a natural overflow of being filled with the Spirit.
+I know that we only said three reasons, but in the first post in this series, I discussed how Ephesians 5:18-20 shows that giving thanks is a natural overflow of being filled with the Spirit.
 I will go farther here and say that giving thanks is pre-requisite to being filled with the Spirit.
-As you give thanks you are acting out by faith that you are filled with the Spirit.
+As you give thanks, you are acting out by faith that you are filled with the Spirit.